-Are there any requirements that must be satisfied before taking courses in the certificate?
+Are there any requirements students must satisfy before taking courses in the major?

 Algebra I is a prerequisite for all majors.
-Students may satisfy this requirement with a grade of "C" or better in high school Algebra I. Algebra I competency may be verified with a passing score on the College's placement test.
+Algebra I competency may be verified with a passing score on the College's placement test or by completing the appropriate class.